anoma/nspec/docs/arch/node/engines/transport_messages.juvix.md

 ## Message interface

+--8<-- "./transport_messages.juvix.md:TransportMsg"

+## Message types

+---

-### `TransportMsgSend`
+### `TransportOutMsg`

 Send a message to a remote node via the given transport address.

 The *Transport Protocol* engine forwards the given message to the *Transport Protocol* engine responsible for the protocol of the given transport address.

 <!-- --8<-- [start:TransportOutMsg] -->
 ```juvix